accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS

-1. Locate pre-recorded time-based media with captions on the screen.
+1. Identify pre-recorded time-based media with captions on the screen.
 1. Modify the subtitle presentation settings from the platform:
 	- Go to Settings &gt; Accessibility &gt; Closed captions and SM &gt; Style;
 	- Select **Create a style** to define a personalised and recognisable subtitle style.